uk-gov-mirror/alphagov.govuk-design-system/src/community/component-lifecycle-statuses/index.md

 Users:

-- understood the meaning of the ‘Trial’ status tag
+- understood the meaning of the trial status tag
 - appreciated greater transparency about which components we were working on
 - wanted guidance on how to use trial components in services